Design by Management

 Studio course where theories, concepts and methods from silviculture and landscape architecture are combined in exercises and project work that explores the dynamic of woody vegetation and how this can inform design and management of urban woodlands and green spaces.

-- Woodland and stand types, their structures and dynamics as affected by silviculture
+- Woodland, their structures and dynamics as affected by silviculture

 - Forest Development types as a planning tool